Our Services

 Published on: 5/6/2026

-Apple cider vinegar may support artery health by improving cholesterol and triglyceride levels, helping to lower blood pressure, reducing inflammation and aiding blood sugar control, potentially slowing atherosclerosis progression.
+Apple cider vinegar may help support artery health in several ways: improving cholesterol and triglyceride levels, lowering blood pressure, reducing inflammation, and aiding blood sugar control.
+Together, these effects may help slow the progression of atherosclerosis (plaque buildup in the arteries).

 Atherosclerosis—often called "hardening of the arteries"—occurs when plaque (made of fat, cholesterol, calcium and other substances) builds up inside your artery walls.
 Over time, this plaque narrows blood vessels, reducing blood flow to vital organs and raising the risk of heart attack, stroke and peripheral artery disease.
 While diet, exercise and medications are cornerstones of prevention and treatment, some natural remedies—such as apple cider vinegar (ACV)—are gaining attention for their potential supportive role.